Seed Grant Challenge

 - A pitch deck (slides) and script for their Demo Day presentation

 Demo Day presentations will be open to the public.
 They will be recorded and webcast.
 Each finalist/team will have up to 5 minutes to pitch their project followed by 10 minutes of judge Q&A.

 - How do winners collect their grants, and what are the expectations of grant recipients?

-Winners will also receive mentoring from Patricelli Center staff and volunteers, 24/7 access to the PCSE Board Room, and priority registration for PCSE workshops and events.
+Winners will also receive mentoring from Patricelli Center staff and volunteers, 24/7 access to the PCSE Board Room, and priority for all PCSE programs.

 Grant recipients will be expected to take full advantage of Patricelli Center programs, submit blog posts, and offer peer advising upon request.